diegomacario/Super-Sunshine/README.md

 The consequences of the first parameter are already taken care of by the attenuation associated with the light source: as the distance between the light source and the point increases, the brightness of the light decreases.

 The second parameter is the one that enables us to simulate the visual effect we are examining.
-Picture a ray of light being emitted by the light source and striking the surface at the point you chose.
-By measuring the angle between the incident ray of light and the normal of the surface at the point, we can determine how the point is illuminated.
+Picture a ray of light being emitted by the light source and striking the surface at the point you chose. *__By measuring the angle between the incident ray of light and the normal of the surface at the point, we can determine how the point is illuminated__*.
 If the angle is equal to 0°, the normal and the ray align, which means that the surface faces the light source directly at the point.
 In this scenario, the point would be illuminated with the maximum brightness that the light source can provide at the given distance.
 If the angle is equal to 90°, the normal and the ray are perpendicular, which means that the surface is parallel to the light source at the point.
 In this scenario, the point would not be illuminated at all.

 Measuring this angle at every point that is struck by a ray of light, and adding up the contributions of all the light sources in a scene, allows us to determine how an entire surface is illuminated.